markstringer-dti/markstringer-dti.github.io/dti.md

 So we've talked about stand up meetings and we've talked about retrospectives.
 There's one more Agile meeting where the "Pirate Ships" that are on the horizon might be detected.
 And that's the "Show and Tell."
 The "Show and Tell" is a meeting where the development team show the outputs of what they've been working on in the last "Sprint" - typically two weeks.
 Who do they show it to?
 The product owner who is supposed to act as a representative of all the people who want the project to happen and any other interested stakeholders who want to come along.

 After the minor victory of getting the business analyst to sit with the team, I then suggested that we start to have show and tell meetings.
-Fraud was an issue that affected employees of the bank all over the world.
-So for the first phone conference I could here just from the accents the geographical spread of interest.
+Fraud was an issue that affected  people who worked for the bank all over the world.
+So for the first phone conference I could hear just from the accents the geographical spread of interest.
 Northern Irish accents, Scottish accents, Cockney-sounding Southend accents and Indian accents from the offshore call centres in India.

 In that week, the team had been doing some work on the user interface for one of the very early screens in one of the fraud detection journeys.